-At the dealership, many go on to become dispatchers, service writers, parts and service managers, service directors, and general managers.
-Automotive instructors, zone managers, technical support, factory personnel, and numerous other positions.
+Many go on to become dispatchers, service writers, parts and service managers, service directors, and general managers at the dealership: automotive instructors, zone managers, technical support, factory personnel, and numerous other positions.

-I don’t have any experience with cars.
+I do not have any experience with cars.
 How much do I need to know before I enroll in classes?

-You don’t need any automotive experience to enroll in auto classes at Las Positas College.
+You do not need any automotive experience to enroll in auto classes at Las Positas College.
 The classes are designed to accommodate beginners as well as experienced technicians.
-If you haven’t taken an automotive class before, you can enroll in Auto INTR – AUTOMOTIVE SERVICE AND INTRODUCTION.
-This is an entry level class which will give you the background needed to be successful in the other classes.
+If you have not taken an automotive class before, you can enroll in Auto INTR – AUTOMOTIVE SERVICE AND INTRODUCTION.
+This is an entry-level class that will give you the background needed to succeed in the other classes.

 I was never good at math or science.
 Do I need a high level of skill in these areas?

-The necessary math and science concepts are taught along with the technology in the automotive classes, so if you barely passed Algebra or have never taken a science class, you can still do well in the Automotive Program.
-You will need basic math skills (addition, subtraction, multiplication and division) as well as knowing how to work with decimals, fractions and converting standard and metric measurements.
+The necessary math and science concepts are taught along with the technology in the automotive classes.
+If you barely passed Algebra or have never taken a science class, you can still do well in the Automotive Program.
+You will need basic math skills (addition, subtraction, multiplication, and division) and know how to work with decimals, fractions, and converting standard and metric measurements.
 If you need help with the basics, Las Positas College has a wonderful Tutorial Center where you can get up to speed quickly.

-I like knowing about cars, but I don’t want to spend all day everyday getting dirty.
+I like knowing about cars, but I do not want to spend every day getting dirty.
 Do I have to work in a shop to use my knowledge?

-There are a tremendous number of jobs which you can use your knowledge that don’t require crawling under a car every day.
+There are many jobs in which you can use your knowledge that does not require crawling under a car every day.
 Repair technician jobs are only one small piece of the auto industry.
-The Service Writer works directly with the technicians, so automotive understanding is essential, but they also work in the office with the customers, where they explain the problems, the testing procedures and the results.
-Management in dealerships, body shops or parts suppliers, technical writer, work in design and development or automotive marketing.
-There are also government jobs, such as the Bureau of Automotive Repair which oversees repair shops in California.
+The Service Writer works directly with the technicians, so automotive understanding is essential.
+However, they also work in the office with the customers, explaining the problems, the testing procedures, and the results.
+Management in dealerships, body shops or parts suppliers, technical writers, work in design and development, or automotive marketing.
+There are also government jobs, such as the Bureau of Automotive Repair, which oversees repair shops in California.

 I want a college degree.
 Can I get one through the Automotive Program?

-Students can choose to obtain a certificate of completion through the Automotive Program at Las Positas College, or they can earn an Associate’s Degree in Automotive Technology by taking auto classes as well as meeting their general education requirements.
-Some of our students have gone on to obtain Bachelor’s degrees in Business, Engineering and other disciplines.
-Please see a counselor to discuss your options – for many, automotive classes are just the beginning!
+Students can choose to obtain a certificate of completion through the Automotive Program at Las Positas College.
+They can earn an Associate's Degree in Automotive Technology by taking auto classes and meeting their general education requirements.
+Some of our students have obtained Bachelor's degrees in Business, Engineering, and other disciplines.
+Please see a counselor discuss your options – for many, automotive classes are just the beginning!

 For more information, Contact Program Coordinator and Faculty Brian Hagopian.